roymacdonald/ofBook/chapters/events/chapter.md

 **MH: I would steer clear of using the abstract "A" and "B" for class names.
 Maybe try "FrameSubject" and "FrameListener"**

-## openFrameworks core ofEvents
 The arguments passed in to `ofAddListener` and `ofRemoveListener` are the same, these are:

-The most simple way to use ofEvents is by listening to openFrameworks core ofEvents.
-In this case we only have to worry about providing an adecuate callback function and registering to the desired ofEvent.
-OF will take care of the rest internally.
-You can access these by calling `ofEvents()`.
 ```cpp
 ofAddListener(myBInstance.intEvent, // this is the instance of the ofEvent that we want to listen to.
                 this, // this is the pointer to the object that has the callback.